 The Family Court deals with applications:

-The Child, Youth and Family website also has a step-by-step guide to the Family Court process, if an application has been made about the welfare of a child.
+The Ministry of Justice website also has a guide to the Family Court process, if an application has been made about the welfare of a child.

 Where is the nearest Family Court?